The holiday season can be a joyous time. But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

 Staying sober from drugs and alcohol during the holidays, for some, is only half the battle for staying grounded and secure in recovery.

-Behavioral addictions, such as gambling addiction and shopping addiction, can also flare up during the holiday season and frequently co-occur with drug and alcohol use issues.
+Behavioral addictions, such as gambling addiction and shopping addiction, can also be triggered during the holiday season and frequently co-occur with drug and alcohol use issues.

-Similar to drug addiction, stress can be an important factor.
-Being aware of your triggers, and making a plan to combat or respond to urges in the moment, can help you or a loved one prepare to face these challenges head-on.
+Being aware of your triggers, and making a plan to combat or respond to urges in the moment, can help you prepare to face these challenges head-on.

 Addiction Relapse Prevention Tips For The Holidays

-Making it through the holiday season without slipping back into destructive drug or drinking habits is possible.
+Making it through the holidays without slipping back into destructive drug or drinking habits is possible.

-Here are some relapse prevention tips for the holidays:
+Here are some relapse prevention tips and self-care ideas for the holiday season, or any time.

-- what to do if you do slip
+• knowing what to do if you relapse

-Making plans ahead of time can give you a roadmap for what to do when and if you encounter general or specific situations.
+Writing down your plans ahead of time can give you a roadmap for what to do when and if you encounter specific situations.

-This can be helpful in times of stress, where you may find yourself struggling to think clearly or rationally about how to cope with urges to drink or use.
+This can be helpful in times of stress, where you may find yourself struggling to think clearly or rationally about how to cope with urges to drink alcohol or use drugs.

 Find Sober Activities

-There are many activities to enjoy during the holidays that do not have to involve drugs or alcohol.
+There are many activities to enjoy during the holidays that do not involve drugs or alcohol.

 Some examples include:

-There are plenty of sober holiday traditions you, and your loved ones, can create together, without risking your progress in your recovery.
+There are plenty of sober holiday traditions that you and your loved ones can create together to strengthen your recovery.

 Connect With Others